πŸ† WINNER · NYAS Junior Academy 2026

 How It Works

-6. Results displayed as a card with status badge (normal / monitor / alert)
+7. Results displayed as a card with status badge plus the Healthy Voice Index headline (0-100, banded)

-7. Report saved to Durable Objects for historical trending
+8. Report saved to Durable Objects for longitudinal trending and per-patient baseline accumulation

 Biomarker Trending